-Allying with BJP again would be like strangling oneself: MGP
+Allying With BJP Again Would Be Like Strangling Oneself: MGP

-Panaji, Oct 12 (IANS) Tying up with the BJP on three occasions in the past was tantamount to committing suicide, tying up with the ruling party again, would be akin to strangulating our neck with our own hands, Maharashtrawadi Gomantak Party supremo and former Deputy Chief Minister Sudin Dhavalikar said on Tuesday.
+Panaji: Tying up with the BJP on three occasions in the past was tantamount to committing suicide, tying up with the ruling party again, would be akin to strangulating our neck with our own hands, Maharasht-rawadi Gomantak Party supremo and former Deputy Chief Minister Sudin Dhavalikar said on Tuesday.

 Dhavalikar, however, did not deny meeting former Maharashtra Chief Minister and BJP's Goa in-charge for the 2022 assembly polls Devendra Fadnavis, even as party sources suggest that the two discussed the possibility of an alliance between the BJP and the MGP for the upcoming polls.